replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/01-specifying-the-cluster/assignment.md

 ### Adding a Helm Chart to a Release

 To prepare the release, we first need to make sure our Helm chart is configured as part of it.
-Let's package the chart and include it in the `release` directory, where we'll also add the additional files we need.
+From the Shell tab, package the chart and include it in the `release` directory, where we'll also add the additional files we need.

 ```